 Offset programs should align with leading practice in relation to management of each priority threat, the broad habitat type, and the relevant biodiversity value.
-Programs should align with any environmental or conservation plans, strategies or actions developed by the Government (Territory or Commonwealth) or the landholder, applicable to the offset area or the relevant biodiversity value.
+Programs should align with any environmental or conservation plans, strategies or actions developed by government (NT or Australian) or the landholder, applicable to the offset area or the relevant biodiversity value.